 - Life Sciences.
-As a result of the sale of the Business, the former Discovery & Analytical Solutions segment is now referred to as the Life Sciences segment.
-This segment provides Provides products and services targeted towards the life sciences market customers. - Diagnostics.
-Develops diagnostics, tools and applications focused on clinically-oriented customers, especially within the areas of reproductive health, immunodiagnostics emerging market diagnostics and applied genomics markets genomics.
+Provides products and services targeted towards life sciences customers. - Diagnostics.
+Develops diagnostics, tools and applications focused on clinically-oriented customers, especially within the areas of reproductive health, emerging market diagnostics and applied genomics.

-The Company has included the expenses for its corporate headquarters, such as legal, tax, audit, human resources, information technology, and other management and compliance costs, as well as the activity related to the mark-to-market adjustment on postretirement benefit plans, as "Corporate" below.
+The Company has included the expenses for its corporate headquarters, such as legal, tax, audit, human resources, information technology, and other management and compliance costs, as "Corporate" below.
 The Company has a process to allocate and recharge expenses to the reportable segments when these costs are administered or paid by the corporate headquarters based on the extent to which the segment benefited from the expenses.
 These amounts have been calculated in a consistent manner and are included in the Company's calculations of segment results to internally plan and assess the performance of each segment for all purposes, including determining the compensation of the business leaders for each of the Company's operating segments.

-The primary financial measure by which the Company evaluates the performance of its segments is adjusted operating income, which consists of operating income excluding the effects of amortization of intangible assets, adjustments to operations arising from purchase accounting (primarily adjustments to the change in fair value of acquired inventory that are subsequently recognized) contingent consideration), acquisition and divestiture-related costs, and other costs that are not expected to recur or are of a non-cash nature, including primarily restructuring actions.
+The primary financial measure by which the Company evaluates the performance of its segments is adjusted operating income, which consists of operating income excluding the effects of amortization of intangible assets, adjustments to operations arising from purchase accounting (primarily change in fair value of contingent consideration), acquisition and divestiture-related costs, and other costs that are not expected to recur or are of a non-cash nature, including primarily restructuring actions.

-Revenue and operating income (loss) from continuing operations by operating reportable segment are shown in the table below:
+Revenue and operating income (loss) from continuing operations by reportable segment are shown in the table below: